nanoframework/nf-VSCodeExtension/README.md

 This extension allows you to use VS Code to flash, build and deploy your C# code for .NET nanoFramework on your device regardless of the platform you're using.
 This has been tested on Mac, Linux (64 bits) and Windows (64 bits).

+> [!WARNING]
+> This extension is experimental.
+Some features are incomplete or may not work as expected on some platforms.

 ![vs code gif](docs/nano-vs-code.gif)

 ## Features